 - Assisting someone in need.

 - Volunteering to do an unwanted task.

 - Cleaning up after others.

 - Consistently having a cooperative spirit.

 - Exceeding requirements on an assigned task or assignment.

+- Following the ORCA core values

 Citizenship Award

 Individual rewards will be planned for the end of each semester for OSS students.
 Those students who have not received Conduct Points, lunch detentions, Intervention Referrals, or Disciplinary Referrals during each semester are eligible to receive a Citizenship Award for excellence in behavior.